AIA: Rethinking Architecture Decoupling Strategy In Unified Multimodal Model: Experiment

 \textbf{What is the Right Path toward Unified Models?} Through our investigation, we find that regardless of architecture decoupling strategies, generation and understanding tasks consistently exhibit mutually exclusive cross-modal interactions within the same network layers.
-This aligns with our earlier observation that even under the same autoregressive architecture, understanding and generation display distinct cross-modal patterns when trained independently, suggesting that the task conflicts transcend s any architecture design.
-However, this raises an intriguing question: \textbf{\textit{if models invariably learn task-exclusive interaction patterns during unified training—regardless of architecture choices—could this actually represent the correct behavior for unified models?}} Despite the negative correlation between tasks, models can identify the current task through input sequences (image-text or text-image) and special tokens (\eg, $<$img start$>$), and automatically adjust cross-modal interaction accordingly.
+This aligns with our earlier observation that even under the same autoregressive architecture, understanding and generation display distinct cross-modal patterns when trained independently, suggesting that the task conflicts transcends any architecture design.
+However, this raises an intriguing question: \textbf{\textit{if models invariably learn task-exclusive interaction patterns during unified training—regardless of architecture choices—could this actually represent the correct behavior for unified models?}} Despite the negative correlation between tasks, models can identify the current task through special tokens (\eg, $<$img start$>$), and automatically adjust cross-modal interaction accordingly.
 With appropriate explicit guidance methods like our AIA, task conflicts may not be an issue to avoid, but rather a natural characteristic to manage.

-An alternative path toward unification would be to remove all task-distinguishing cues (\ie, adopt a unified tokenizer, eliminate task-related special tokens, and use interleaved data to obscure input formats), forcing the model to learn a truly unified space from the input alone.
-While this approach may resolve negative correlations between tasks, it would significantly increase training difficulty.
-We leave this exploration to future work.
+An alternative path toward unification would be unified models with a diffusion head.
+The core conflict between generation and understanding stems from their divergent output requirements.
+Understanding tasks demand high-level semantic information, whereas generation necessitates the reconstruction of fine-grained details~\cite{repa}.
+Even with a unified tokenizer~\cite{tang2025unilip,qu2025tokenflow,vtp,ma2025unitok,lu2025atoken}, this fundamental tension persists.
+To resolve this, we propose aligning the information density of image and text outputs within the unified model (\ie, this is also mentioned in RecA~\cite{reca}).
+Specifically, the model generates only abstract conceptual images, which then serve as conditions for the diffusion head to restore fine-grained details.
+This approach effectively eliminates the conflict between generation and understanding within the unified framework, which is a more realistic way toward real UMM and we take this as future works.